Development setup

 bun run test:watch | Plugin unit tests in watch mode |

-bun run lint | ESLint with obsidian-plugin rules |
+bun run lint | ESLint with obsidian-plugin rules (required for community plugin submission) |

 bun run lint:fix | Auto-fix lint issues |